APPOINTMENTS GENERAL INFO

 What if I need to cancel my appointment?

 You can cancel your appointment at any time up to 48 hrs. prior to existing scheduled time and reschedule it for another time that is more convenient for you without incurring any penalties.
 Late cancellations and no-shows will be charged full appointment amount for follow-ups.
 Comprehensive Assessments will lose their deposit.
 Exceptions are made in the event of a documented emergency.
-Please be respectful of that block of time being free for other patients to schedule if you decide not to use it.
+Please be respectful of that block of time being free for others to schedule if you decide not to use it.

 Is there a refund on appointments?